jiajingchen/jiajingchen.github.io/_posts/2020-11-30-post-lisp-little-schemer-part-1.md

 - the talk given by
 - [The little schemer repo](https://github.com/pkrumins/the-little-schemer) with code and examples in book

 If you want to run Scheme/LISP on your computer without a Scheme interpreter.
-[Here](https://www.viget.com/articles/the-little-schemer-will-expand-blow-your-mind/) is a tutorial on how to do so through REPL
+[Here](https://www.viget.com/articles/the-little-schemer-will-expand-blow-your-mind/) is a tutorial on how to do so through REPL.

+### Basic concepts

 Ok, let's get started!
 Today we are going through some basic concepts in the first few chapters and some great examples about how functions are defined using recursion.

-### Basic concepts
+The first chapter talks about basic data types and operation.
+The second chapter introduces two recursive functions using those basic data types & operations.

 - Basic data types: